Ryujinra/trading_sim/README.md

 # trading_sim

-This TCP socket application can backtest trading strategies concurrently.
-It runs a proxy server which exposes a clean wrapper to various financial exchanges.
-The proxy server audits each trading strategy and ranks them based on their performance grade, allowing the client to efficiently test and analyze multiple trading strategies simultaneously.
+This TCP socket framwork can backtest trading strategies concurrently.
+The system uses a load balancer to instantiate multiple strategies with a server.
+The server exposes a uniform wrapper to various financial exchanges and audits the performance of each trading strategy; thus, allowing the client to efficiently test and analyze multiple trading strategies

 ## Usage